ONLINE HELP

 Overview

-By testing the project you can simulate how the application will run when launched by the user (executable, package, etc.).
+By testing the project you can simulate how the application will run when launched by the user (executable file, package, etc.).
 This allows you to test the entire application, even if it is still being developed.

 Simulator